jwchoi9303/conda-keeper/README.md

 [intented to make ROS and anaconda work together well.]

 You may want to change the ANACONDA_PATH in conda-keeper.sh to your local path to anaconda binaries.

+Note that pathremove(), pathprepend(), pathappend() functions are from: https://stackoverflow.com/a/47159781/9715444

 [How to setup]
 cd ~
 git clone https://github.com/jwchoi9303/conda-keeper